We gathered wild asparagus beneath the powerlines.

 A hummingbird weighs the same as a nickel.

-Somewhere the new Mozart is fleeing a sponsor.
+Somewhere the new Mozart is fleeing a patron.

 Betrayed by fiat currency we drank from each others mouths.